Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \paragraph{Continuous Conversion + Discrete Conversion} An approach that combines both continuous and discrete conversions for walkers in videos is proposed by Hirose et al.~\cite{hirose_anonymization_2019}.
 First, they extract the silhouette and the gait cycle of the walker.
 The silhouette is then transformed via a deconvolutional neural network encoder into a silhouette code.
 The code is converted by using a k-same approach in which the k-nearest neighbors of the input code are selected and then a weighted average is computed.
 The gait cycle is transformed via a continuous, differentiable, and monotonically increasing function.
 In the last step, the new video is generated by feeding the perturbed silhouette code and gait cycle into the convolutional neural network decoder.
+Their evolution shows that the gait recognition drops from about 100\% down to 29\%, 21\%, and 4\% depending on the recognition model.